hectormc-work/casa-playgroundServer/ROUTES.md

 `200 OK: Returns the current game state or a message indicating no game is running.`

     {
-      "currentGame": <Look at index.ts's game state types for full description of what this can contain>
+      "currentGame": <Look at types.ts's game state types for full description of what this can contain>
     }

 `200 OK: No game is currently running.`